Unifying cubical and multimodal type theory: Abstract

 \section{Abstract}

-In this paper we combine the principled approach to programming with modalities of multimodal type theory (MTT) with the computationally well-behaved identity types of cubical type theory (CTT).
+In this paper we combine the principled approach to modalities from multimodal type theory (MTT) with the computationally well-behaved realization of identity types from cubical type theory (CTT).
 The result---cubical modal type theory (Cubical MTT)---has the desirable features of both systems.
 In fact, the whole is more than the sum of its parts: Cubical MTT validates desirable extensionality principles for modalities that MTT only supported through ad hoc means.

 We investigate the semantics of Cubical MTT and provide an axiomatic approach to producing models of Cubical MTT based on the internal language of topoi and use it to construct presheaf models.
 Finally, we demonstrate the practicality and utility of this axiomatic approach to models by constructing a model of (cubical) guarded recursion in a cubical version of the topos of trees.
-We then use this model to justify an axiomatization of Lob induction and thereby use Cubical MTT to smoothly reason about guarded recursion.
+We then use this model to justify an axiomatization of L{\"o}b induction and thereby use Cubical MTT to smoothly reason about guarded recursion.